CaduSaints/UE5-TwoSidedFlipbook-Shader/README.md

-A free Unreal Engine 5 shader designed rotating, double sided, flipbooks.
+A free Unreal Engine 5 shader designed for rotating, double sided, flipbooks.
 No mirror effect!

 \## Preview